 Complications of whooping cough can include:

-To prevent the spread of the disease, immunisation is essential.
-Immunisation against whooping cough is given free to children as part of the national immunisation schedule.
-The whooping cough vaccine is given (in combination with vaccines against other diseases) at six weeks, three months and five months.
-The vaccines used are INFANRIX-hexa, INFANRIX-IPV and Boostrix.
 Children are not fully protected against whooping cough until they have had all three doses.
-As protection from the vaccine reduces over time, booster doses are given to children when they're four and 11 years old.
+As protection from the vaccine reduces over time, booster doses are given to children when they are four and 11 years old.

 Further information and support